 Less than Significant Impact.
+Limited domestic systems that can be covered under the Limited Domestic Order typically contain the precipitation that falls on the facility footprint.
 Because all wastewater is treated prior to discharge, and wastewater is contained in treatment systems at the wastewater facility, discharge of polluted runoff is unlikely to occur, limiting any potential erosion.
-The Small Industrial Order requires that all pond systems shall have an erosion control program implemented to ensure that small coves and irregularities are not created around the perimeter of the pond.
-Additionally, wastewater will not be applied to a surface disposal area within 24 hours of forecasted precipitation with a greater than 50-percent probability of occurring, during precipitation events, or when the surface disposal surface soil is saturated.
-The adoption of the Small Industrial Order will not change any existing regulatory program that addresses stormwater runoff and erosion.
+The Limited Domestic Order also requires that all pond systems shall have an erosion control program implemented to ensure that small coves and irregularities are not created around the perimeter of the water surface.
+The adoption of the Limited Domestic Order will not change any existing regulatory program that addresses stormwater runoff and erosion, including the Lahontan General Permit that establishes WDRs for small construction projects, the State Board General Construction Permit, the State Board General Industrial Permit, or any local design ordinances.

-ii.
+- ii.
 Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
 Less than Significant Impact.
 See response to item (i) above.
-The Small Industrial Order requires that pond systems have capacity to accommodate wastewater, design seasonal precipitation, ancillary inflow/infiltration (I/I), and wind driven waves.
+The Limited Domestic Order requires that pond systems shall have capacity to accommodate wastewater, design seasonal precipitation, ancillary inflow/infiltration (I/I), and wind driven waves. - iii.

-iii.
 Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or iv.
 Impede or redirect flood flows?